 Balliol College Partnership on Teaching Slavery in the Age of Revolution

-The Museum of the American Revolution and Balliol College (University of Oxford, U.K.) are offering a multi-year teacher professional development program to support educators in the United States and United Kingdom in teaching the significance and impact of the Transatlantic Slave Trade.
+The Museum of the American Revolution and Balliol College (University of Oxford, U.K.) offered a multi-year teacher professional development program to support educators in the United States and United Kingdom in teaching the significance and impact of the Transatlantic Slave Trade.

-Over the course of a four-part virtual seminar series (2021-2022) and a Summer Teacher Institute hosted at the Museum (2022), the program’s cohort of teachers from the Greater Philadelphia region and England will deepen their knowledge of the Transatlantic Slave Trade, their understandings of race in the 18th century, and the experiences of both enslavers and the enslaved (including their efforts at agency and resistance).
-They will practice teaching with objects, artwork, and primary source documents as a method of engaging different types of learners across age, interest, and content knowledge levels.
-Finally, they will share resources, tools, and tips with one another and learn or further develop skills for engaging in sensitive and difficult conversations with their students and colleagues around these complex topics.
+Over the course of a four-part virtual seminar series (2021-2022) and a Summer Teacher Institute hosted at the Museum (2022), the program’s cohort of teachers from the Greater Philadelphia region and England deepened their knowledge of the Transatlantic Slave Trade, their understandings of race in the 18th century, and the experiences of both enslavers and the enslaved (including their efforts at agency and resistance).
+They practiced teaching with objects, artwork, and primary source documents as a method of engaging different types of learners across age, interest, and content knowledge levels.
+Finally, they shared resources, tools, and tips with one another and learned to further develop skills for engaging in sensitive and difficult conversations with their students and colleagues around these complex topics.

-Using their experiences as inspiration, and drawing from Balliol’s 50-minute exhibit documentary, as well as the Museum’s resources, these educators will not only share their learning with colleagues within their own networks, but will inform the development of a set of web-based resources on teaching slavery in an age of revolution.
+Using their experiences as inspiration, and drawing from Balliol’s 50-minute exhibit documentary, as well as the Museum’s resources, these educators not only shared their learning with colleagues within their own networks, but they informed the development of a set of web-based resources on teaching slavery in an age of revolution.
 Materials may include:

 - Thematic edited excerpts of the Balliol documentary

 - Tightly focused thematic essays that will enable educators and students to place materials and videos into appropriate context

 - Engaging timelines to support contextual understandings

 - High quality images of historical artifacts and documents from both institutions’ collections